junxit/us-congress-bills-119/metadata.md

 - 2025-03-14 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 30.
 - 2025-05-14 — Passed Senate without amendment by Unanimous Consent. (consideration: CR S2933; text: CR S2933)
 - 2025-05-14 — Passed/agreed to in Senate: Passed Senate without amendment by Unanimous Consent.
+- 2025-05-15 — Held at the desk.
+- 2025-05-15 — Message on Senate action sent to the House.
+- 2025-05-15 — Received in the House.
+- 2026-09-15 — Considered under suspension of the rules. (consideration: CR H5666-5667)
+- 2026-09-15 — DEBATE - The House proceeded with forty minutes of debate on S. 195.
+- 2026-09-15 — Motion to reconsider laid on the table Agreed to without objection.
+- 2026-09-15 — Mr. Guthrie moved to suspend the rules and pass the bill.
+- 2026-09-15 — On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR H5666-5667)
+- 2026-09-15 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote.